burki/lod-resolver/README.md

 Status
 ------
-This service is still very much work in progress and currently only working around an expired certificate of https://beacon.findbuch.de/
+This service is still very much work in progress.

+As a proof of concept, it provides a SeeAlso-Service (https://verbundwiki.gbv.de/display/VZG/SeeAlso) based on Entity Facts (https://www.dnb.de/EN/Professionell/Metadatendienste/Datenbezug/Entity-Facts/entityFacts_node.html) at /seealso/entityfacts/gnd?id={GND]

 Installation
 ------------
 ### Requirements

-- PHP 7.3 or higher
+- PHP 8.1 or higher

 ### Fetch dependencies